 -Xlog:gc*,gc+ref=debug,gc+phases=debug,gc+age=debug,safepoint:file=gc.log

-This configuration only begins to touch upon the amount of information that UL can produce.
-As well, UL adds some features that are new or were inconsistently implemented prior JDK 9.0.
+Though this setting outputs only a fraction of the information that maybe logged by UL, it provides a fairly detailed journal of what the garbage collector has been up to.
 Let’s explore the logging options above to gain an understanding of how UL works as well as explore other interesting features that this newish logging framework brings to the table.

 Logging Basics